Contents

 Comments

 The comment feed shows all comments posted during the week, with replies threaded underneath.
-You can pin, reply, and like these comments via the dashboard page.
-Filter the comments by step using the drop down on the right.
+You can pin, reply, and like these comments via the dashboard page in the same way as you would in the comment section of a course step.

 Select the link to the step, if you would like to review the comment in its original context.